LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ### Download WSL

-You can install the WSL feature with the same procedure described before by selecting the **Windows Subsystem for Linux** or with the following command :
+You can install the WSL feature with the same procedure described before by selecting the **Windows Subsystem for Linux** or with the following Powershell command as an administrator :

 ```Powershell
 wsl --install